seuho2003/fabric/gerritdoc/gerrit_readme.md

 #Welcome to Gerrit Introduction:

+Gerrit is a free, web-based collaborative code review tool that integrates with Git.

 Create an Linux Foundation ID in below link
 [Linux Foundation](https://identity.linuxfoundation.org/)
 Once account is created - Login to [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/lf-sandbox ) with your credentials